Theme

 Editorial note

-This entry is here because ZAYA1-8B gives readers a current small-MoE reasoning model to compare against larger reasoning releases, especially around math, coding, serving efficiency, local use, and project-reported evaluation claims.
+ZAYA1-8B is useful as a small-MoE reasoning reference for math, coding, serving efficiency, local use, and project-reported evaluation claims.

 Source links